How to Make DIY Gift Bags

 Whenever you celebrate a friends birthday, wedding anniversary or another special day, you will most certainly be giving your loved one a gift.
-We crafty types like to put our artistic stamp on everything, so why not create a gift bag that is as individual and unique as the gift itself.
+We crafty types like to put our artistic stamp on everything, so why not create a DIY gift bag that is as individual and unique as the gift itself.
 Not only will your packaging be beautiful but you will save money as well.
 If you follow these instructions, you can make custom gift bags at a fraction of the cost of the one you would find in a store.

 If you’re feeling extra ambitious, you can make your bags from printables or DIY wrapping paper—talk about customization!
 You will be able to use these gift bags for any occasion, whether it’s for birthdays, Christmas, New Year’s, or something else (National Chocolate Covered Anything Day is on December 16!)

 All in all, this project should take you fourteen steps and about 10 minutes from start to finish.
-The results are worth the time and effort.This project takes less time than a run to the store if you’re in a pinch!
+The results are worth the time and effort.
+A DIY gift bag takes less time than a run to the store if you’re in a pinch!

-- Wrapping Paper
+- Wrapping paper

-- Tacky Glue
+- Tacky glue

 - Paper box the size of the desired gift bag

-Measure and Cut Your Paper
+Measure and Cut Your Wrapping Paper

-- Using the cloth measuring tape, measure the circumference of the box and add 1/2 inch.
-This will be the width of the wrapping paper square.
+First, using the cloth measuring tape, measure the circumference of the box and add 1/2 inch.
+This measurement will be the width of the wrapping paper square.

-- Measure the height of the box, add an inch plus 3/4 of the depth of the box.
+Next, measure the height of the box, add an inch plus 3/4 of the depth of the box.
 This will be the height of the wrapping paper square.

 Cut out a square of wrapping paper that match these measurements.

 Fold the Top of Your Paper

-4. Fold the wrapping paper 1 inch towards the inside top of the wrapping paper square.
-This edge will be the top of the gift bag.Continue to 4 of 9 below.
+Fold the wrapping paper 1 inch toward the inside top of the wrapping paper square.
+This edge will be the top of the gift bag.

-Pull the wrapping paper on the right side of the box until there is a one-inch margin of paper on the top right side.Continue to 5 of 9 below.
+Pull the wrapping paper on the right side of the box until there is a one-inch margin of paper on the top right side.

 Glue the Edge of the Gift Bag

-Pull the left-hand side of the paper over the box and using a glue runner, tape, tacky glue or glue the left edge to the top of the right edge of the paper.
-You will now have a cylinder paper shape around the box.Continue to 6 of 9 below.
+Pull the left-hand side of the paper over the box and using a glue runner, tape, or tacky glue, adhere the left edge to the top of the right edge of the paper.
+You will now have a cylinder paper shape around the box.

 Form the Bottom of the Bag

-8. Push the box forward a couple of inches.
+Push the box forward a couple of inches.

-9. The next steps are the same for covering a box.
-Pull the top paper down over the box, and fold creases on the left and right-hand side.Continue to 7 of 9 below.
+The next steps are the same for covering a box.
+Pull the top paper down over the box, and fold creases on the left and right-hand side.

-Crease the Bottom Towards the Center
+Crease the Bottom Toward the Center

-10. Fold the left and right creases toward the center.Continue to 8 of 9 below.
+Fold the left and right creases toward the center.

 Secure the Bottom of the Bag With Tape

-11. Fold the bottom crease upwards, and apply tape to secure.
-This side will be the bottom of the gift bag.Continue to 9 of 9 below.
+Fold the bottom crease upward, and apply tape to secure.
+This side will be the bottom of the gift bag.

 Finish the Top of the Gift Bag

 Stand the bag upright and fold the sides of the bag together and release.
-If you are planning to put heavier items in the bag, you need to line the top portion and bottom of the bag with cardboard.
+If you are planning to put heavier items in the bag, you need to line the top portion and bottom part of the bag with cardboard.